POWER TO MORE PEOPLE

 This map shows what states have competitive congressional races in the 2024 general election.

-Only 78 of the 435 congressional district races in 2024 are expected to be competitive.
+of the 435 congressional House races were competitive in 2024

-The vast majority of races are not competitive due to Partisan primaries and Gerrymandering, which is when district boundaries are drawn to favor one party over the other.
+Only 40 of the 435 aces were decided by 5% or less of the total votes.
+The vast majority of races are not competitive due to partisan primaries and gerrymandering, which is when district boundaries are drawn to favor one party over the other.

 Primaries